jdphenix/Avorion-debugger/README.md

 ![Avorion scripting docs](/img/ex5.png)

 When using the debugger, make sure you start the server with `--send-crash-reports 0`.
-Long pauses in execution are interpreted as a crash and reported to Koonschi, which are useless in this context (you triggered it!).
+Long pauses in execution are interpreted as a crash and reported to Boxelware, which are useless in this context (you triggered it!).

 # Example Session